hyperledger/besu/docs/JSON-RPC-API/Using-JSON-RPC-API.md

 1. Specify which APIs to enable using the [`--rpc-http-api`](../Reference/Pantheon-CLI-Syntax.md#rpc-http-api) option.

-1. Start the geth console:
+1. Start the geth console specifying the JSON-RPC endpoint:
    ```bash
     geth attach http://localhost:8545
    ```